-The production SourceElements: SourceElements SourceElement is evaluated as follows:
+The production SourceElements : SourceElements SourceElement is evaluated as follows:

 - 1. Let headResult be the result of evaluating SourceElements. - 2.
 If headResult is an abrupt completion, return headResult - 3.
-Return the result of evaluating SourceElement.
+Let tailResult be result of evaluating SourceElement. - 4.
+If tailResult.value is empty, let V = headResult.value, otherwise let V = tailResult.value. - 5.
+Return (tailResult.type, V, tailResult.target)